Pimlico tube station: History

 When the extension of the Victoria line to Brixton via Stockwell was approved in 1966, there were discussions about building an additional station between Victoria and the River Thames.
-It was not included in the original plans for the extension, as there was concern it would be financially viable or support enough footfall.
-However, there was a strong local support for a station, and it gave better access to the Tate Gallery (now Tate Britain).
-The Crown Estate offered free land for a site, leading to parliamentary approval on 28 June 1968.
+It was not included in the original plans for the extension, as there were concerns that it would not be financially viable or support enough footfall.
+However, there was strong local support for a station as it would better serve the surrounding community, and would immediately improve access to the Tate Gallery (now Tate Britain).
+The Crown Estate offered free land for a site.

+In June 1968, Minister of Transport Richard Marsh approved a proposal to build the station, following work by London Transport that showed "considerable benefits" to the local area, despite the station not being profitable to operate.
 The extension to Brixton opened on 23 July 1971, but Pimlico station was not yet complete, and trains passed through slowly without stopping.

+Construction of the sub-surface works was complicated by the presence of the Kings Scholars Pond Sewer, also known as the Tachbrook, which runs under the road along the southern edge of the ticket hall.
+Bessborough Street covers a large number of pipes and mains which had to be avoided, while the escalator shaft had to be excavated through water-bearing gravel.
+As at Vauxhall on the south side of the Thames, the ground had to be frozen to prevent it collapsing during construction.

 The station was opened by the Lord Mayor of Westminster on 14 September 1972 – more than a year after the rest of the line had become fully operational – and began serving regular passengers that afternoon.
+The total estimated cost was £1.4 million.
 Pimlico was the last Underground station to open until the first section of the Piccadilly line's Heathrow extension was opened to Hatton Cross in 1975.
-After Blackhorse Road station was re-sited to interchange with the Victoria line in 1981, Pimlico became the only station on the line without any direct connections to any other.
+After Blackhorse Road station was re-sited to interchange between what is today the London Overground and the Victoria line in 1981, Pimlico became the only station on the line without any direct connections to any other.

-In March 2015, the station was chosen to be the test for 'Wayfindr', an app that helps visually impaired people navigate their way through the station using iBeacon devices installed at the station.
-The app was successful, leading to a $1 million grant from Google and installation at other stations.
+In March 2015, the station was chosen to be the test site station for 'Wayfindr', an app that helps visually impaired people navigate their way through the station using iBeacon devices.
+The trial was successful, which subsequently led to a $1 million grant from Google, and the app was installed at other stations.

-The station was closed in 2020 from 21 March to 18 May in response to the COVID-19 pandemic, where non-essential travel was restricted.
+The station was closed in 2020 from 21 March to 18 May in response to the COVID-19 pandemic, when non-essential travel was restricted.
 In July 2021, the station was temporarily closed again because of a lack of staff, after over 300 Transport for London (TfL) staff self-isolated as a result of COVID.